Dan6erbond/CarRanker/README.md

 It consists of four services:
  - A PostgreSQL Database
- - A Python Processing Services for Machine Learning, Image Processing and webscraping
+ - A Python Processing Services for Machine Learning, Image Processing and Webscraping
  - A NestJS API using GraphQL
  - A VueJS Frontend